BGI-Qingdao/ProcessGroupMonitor/README.md

 ## USAGE

-### To monitor a running process group
+### Monitor a running process group

 ./PGM pgid [pgid_num_to_monitor]

-for example, if pgid is 100:
+For example, if pgid is 100:

 > ./PGM pgid 100

-### To start a new command and monitor it
+### Start a new command and monitor it

 ./PGM file_to_run  args_list
-for example, if you want to run
+For example, if you want to run

 > ./test.sh 10  # this test.sh needs 1 parameter

-and monitor it, then you can simply run:
+and monitor its CPU, MEM and time usage, then you can simply run:

 > ./PGM ./test.sh 10